Part 1: Resize iPhone Video to Fit Different Displays

 Frame rate - frame rate means the number of frames shown per second.
 More frames mean more data, and therefore large file size.
 For example, iPhone slow motion recording at 1080P 120fps and 720P 240fps usually generate larger file size (480mb for slo-mo 1080P 240fps vs 175mb for 1080p 60fps).
 Adjust the higher frame rate to lower will help reduce iPhone file size.
 However, frame rate decides if your video can be played smoothly or not.
 So lowering frame rate is your last resort.

 * Edit the video

-Click any button on the bar below the video info to go to the video editing page.
+Choose an item on the editing bar below the video info and go to the video editing page.

 Crop - to crop iPhone video will not only resize the video playback display but also help reduce the data contained in the file.
 The black bars and unnecessary parts also take space.
 In the editing window, click Crop and Enable Crop, then move the mouse to select the area you want to reserve.

-Split - if your iPhone video size is still too big to be uploaded or shared, considering to split the original file into small pieces with the split feature.
-To split iPhone videos, find the Split button in the ToolBox from the Target Format bar and double-click it.
-On the right lower part of the window, you need to enter into the number of segments you want to split the video into, or the duration of each segment.
-Then click Done and the iPhone video will be split averagely based on your settings.
+Split - if your iPhone video size is still too big to be uploaded or shared, you may want to split the original file into small pieces averagely with the split feature.
+To split iPhone videos, go to Toolbox, choose Split, determine how many segments you want the video to be divided into, and then hit Done.